Domain Property Management Blog

 Then, 30 days after notifying the tenant, you must provide them with copies of any receipts and invoices.

-The other option is to return the deposit within 45 days of the tenant leaving if returning the deposit in full.
+The other option under the Security Deposit Return Act is for a landlord to return the deposit within 45 days of the tenant leaving if returning the deposit in full.
 Unlike in the first option, you don’t have to notify the tenant of your intentions to do so.

-Failure to follow these legal procedures of the Illinois security deposit law may have legal repercussions.
-You may have to pay the tenant up to double the deposit amount, plus any applicable court and attorney fees.
+Failure to follow these legal procedures of the Illinois security deposit law may have legal repercussions for the landlord.
+The landlord may have to pay the tenant up to double the deposit amount, plus any applicable court and attorney fees.

 What must a landlord do after the sale of rental in Illinois?

 Change of ownership will certainly have an impact on the tenant’s security deposit.
-You must transfer the security deposit, plus any accrued interest, to the incoming landlord.
+The landlord must transfer the security deposit, plus any accrued interest, to the incoming landlord.
 The only exception to doing this is if the transfer is done to a party that has a lien on the premises.

 If a landlord fails to follow such security deposit rules, you could find yourself paying reasonable attorney's fees and added court costs.

-From start to finish, the process may take you several months to over a year.
+From start to finish, the process may take several months to over a year for landlords and residents.

 Bottom Line

-It’s important to familiarize yourself with all these rules if you require tenants to pay a security deposit.
-Failure to do so can have severe consequences not only for your bottom line but also for your professional reputation, as well.
+As a landlord, it’s important to familiarize yourself with all these rules if you require tenants to pay an Illinois security deposit.
+Failure to do so can have severe consequences not only for your bottom line but also for your professional reputation as a landlord.

 If you have a question or need expert help in managing your rental, Domain Property Management can help.
 We provide professional management solutions to Chicago investment owners.
 Get in touch to learn more!